 Egg Bhurji (Anda Bhurji) recipe – Mumbai street style

-Egg Bhurji is one of Mumbai’s popular street food.
+Egg Bhurji Pav is one of Mumbai’s popular street food.
 Also, can say it’s one of the fast-selling street foods.
-It’s one of the dishes which one must definitely try when in Mumbai and at a thela (roadside cart).
+It’s one of the dishes that one must definitely try when in Mumbai and at a thela (roadside cart).

 What is Egg Bhurji?